 …a continuation of Aspire to Inspire.

 Do you know how many grandparents are raising their grandchildren today because they never relinquished control?
-It is happening for many reasons, but one is because some parents hang onto the control stage way too long.
+It is happening for many reasons, but one is that some parents hang onto the control stage way too long.
 Rather than allowing their children to step out and find their own way, these parents hold on and become surrogates, allowing their adult children to remain immature.

 Here’s a common example: A child is fussing about a food item the parent has given them.
 Nothing is wrong with the food, but it’s not the child’s preference at the moment when viewing what someone else is eating and the child makes a scene (in public) about it.
 I have observed the parent addressing the child about their poor response when a “well-meaning” relative steps in to “help“.
 Perhaps you have done this yourself.